- A large artwork at the intersection of Great North Road, Railside Ave and Ratanui Street.

 What is the artwork about?
 Why is it blue?

-The roadway intersection artwork was created by West Auckland Artist Jermaine Reihana – who was appointed by Mana Whenua and Panuku.
+The roadway intersection artwork was created by West Auckland Artist Jermaine Reihana – who was appointed by mana whenua and Panuku.

 It uses a contemporary interpretation of Tāniko, Whāriki and Tukutuku (weaving patterns), to highlight the significance of Henderson as a place where both people and the Twin Streams (Wai o Panuku and Wai Horotiu) come together to meet.
 The main diamond shaped artwork is of a Waharua Kōpito pattern.
 This pattern is a reminder that change occurs at central meeting points and also acknowledges our past and future journeys as the top diamond point provides a directional aide by pointing to the north.

 The artwork is blue because it reflects the narrative of the twin streams flowing in and around the Henderson town centre.
 The aramoana aronui (zig-zag) motif on the shared paths signifies movement and flow, Aramoana means pathway of the sea.
 The horizontal zig-zags can suggest waka pathways that the ocean and other waterways provide to many destinations.
-A stylised combination of aramoana and aronui.
+The artwork is a stylised combination of aramoana and aronui.
 Aronui or aonui (triangle motif) refers to the pursuit of knowledge about the natural world with reference to the Waitākere Ranges.

 How do I give feedback and will my feedback decide whether this trial is made permanent?